pavel-a/stm32f4_libs/STM32Cube_FW_F4/Projects/STM32446E_EVAL/Examples/I2C/FMPI2C_EEPROM/readme.txt

   ******************************************************************************
   @endverbatim

 @par Example Description

-This example describes how to perform I2C data buffer transmission/reception via DMA.
-The communication uses an I2C EEPROM memory.
+How to handle I2C data buffer transmission/reception with DMA.
+In the example, the device communicates with an I2C EEPROM memory.

 SCL Pin: PD.12
 SDA Pin: PD.13